-In theory, a TPMS is just one more feature that helps a driver understand the safety of his or her car.
-But it's effective only if drivers are still vigilant about checking their car's tire pressures.
+In theory, a TPMS is just one more feature that helps drivers understand the safety of their cars.
+But it's only effective if drivers can identify the light and are still vigilant about checking their tire pressures.

 Losing Control Before the TPMS Illuminates

-The accompanying infrared photos show that underinflating a tire just 5 psi can potentially cause a tire failure.
+A tire that's underinflated by just 5 psi can potentially fail.
 An underinflated tire flexes more than a properly inflated tire, and that creates heat.
-Excessive heat can break down components and chemical bonds inside a tire: It's much like bending a wire coat hanger: Bend it far enough and long enough, and it'll heat up and snap.
-This is especially important when the weather is hot and speeds are high.
+Excessive heat can break down components and chemical bonds inside a tire.
+It's much like bending a wire coat hanger: Bend it far enough and long enough, and it will heat up and snap.
+It's especially important to be vigilant about tire pressure when the weather is hot and vehicle speeds are high.

 Where Do Automakers and the Government Stand?

-So why didn't the National Highway Traffic Safety Administration (NHTSA) require that the warning light illuminate sooner, before the pressure dips too far?
-According to NHTSA spokesman Eric Bolton, "The TPMS regulations were meant to warn drivers that a tire failure is imminent, not to indicate unsafe handling might occur."
+So why didn't NHTSA require that the warning light illuminate sooner, before the pressure dips too far?
+"The TPMS regulations were meant to warn drivers that a tire failure is imminent, not to indicate unsafe handling might occur," according to the agency.

-From the standpoint of the automakers, having a TPMS that activates at a lower threshold is problematic from a false warning perspective.
+From the standpoint of the automakers, having a TPMS that activates at a lower threshold is problematic because it introduces the possibility of false warnings.
 Changes in temperature can have a dramatic effect on tire pressure.
 The concern is that frequent tire pressure warnings would cause drivers living in places with extreme temperature fluctuations to ignore the systems entirely.

-Meanwhile, direct TPMS measure a tire's actual pressure.
-Expensive versions are accurate to within 1 psi.
+Meanwhile, a direct TPMS measure a tire's actual pressure.
+They are usually accurate to within 1 psi.
 Current direct systems use a gauge mounted to the wheel or tire valve.
 This gauge sends a signal to the car's computer.
-When you see the warning light from a direct system, trust it and immediately check your tire pressures.
+How the data is interpreted and displayed in the car depends on whether it is a low-line or high-line unit.

 On new cars, the automaker's recommended pressure is on a placard on the driver's doorjamb.
 On older cars it can be on the trunk lid, fuel door, glovebox, center console lid, passenger's doorjamb or in your owner's manual.
-It's not on the tire.
+It is not on the tire.